Amsterdam-Music-Lab/MUSCLE/docs/docs/12_Create_custom_ruleset.md

 - add references to your new rules file to `experiment/rules/__init__.py`

 ## Set up the experiment
 Go to the admin interface at `localhost:8000/admin`.
 If you click on `Add` next to `Experiments`, you can verify that your rules now appear in the `Rules` dropdown.
-Give the experiment a name and assign a slug to it.
+Give the experiment a name and assign a identifier to it.
 Also, tie a playlist to it.
-Now you can see the experiment in action if you navigate to `localhost:3000/{your_slug}`.
+Now you can see the experiment in action if you navigate to `localhost:3000/{your_identifier}`.
 The experiment plays audio files and presents a `BooleanQuestion` "Do you like this song?" as many times as there are rounds in the experiment (you can adjust this in the admin interface), and then shows a `Final` action.

 ## The rules file
 Open your new rules file `experiment/rules/{experiment_name}.py` and edit away!
 You can see some methods implemented for you.